datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

     #convert datetime from chr to datetime class & rename date for clarification
     harTemp.monthly.09.11$date <- as.POSIXct(harTemp.monthly.09.11$datetime)

-##Plot with qplot
+## Plot with qplot
-We can use the `qplot()` function in the `ggplot2` package to quickly plot a variable such as air temperature (`airt`) across all three years of our daily averaged time series data.
+We can use the `qplot()` function in the `ggplot2` package to quickly plot a variable such as air temperature (`airt`) across all three years of our daily average time series data.

     qplot(x=date, y=airt,